iRajesha/javascript/errors and regex.md

         //   John McCarthy
         //   Philip Wadler
 13. In javascript date , month starts from 0 , which makes 11 as december.

+14. `[\d.]` means any digit or a period character.
+But the period itself, between square brackets, loses its special meaning.
+The same goes for other special characters, such as `+`.

+15. `*,+,?,{}` are are greedy.
+They match as much as they can backtrack if doesnt find the required character.
+This is expensive `*?,+?.{}?` are non-greedy .
+They end the match if the minimum required match is consumed.

+16. When using /g or /y (Global expressions) every time there is match , lastIndex will point to the next character where the search will be resumed.

+17.